usc-isi-i2/dig-alignment/README.md

 - `x-*.zip` are slightly larger sample datasets.
 - `*-model-*.ttl` are Karma model files to align features.
 - `*-aligned.json` are samples of aligned features.
+- `*-augmented-*.json` are samples of aligned features that we augmented by joining with other aligned features.

 ## karma
 The home directory of karma so that others can easily replicate the Karma environment on their machines.
 The interesting files are in the preloaded-ontologies